Weapon focus: Reducing weapon focus and its impact on criminal cases

 One method that has become more and more prevalent to reduce negative consequences that can stem from errors in eyewitness testimony, including errors that can arise from weapon focus effect, is expert witness testimonies by research psychologists about eyewitness testimony.
 This is an educational session, which a judge has to allow, given by a forensic psychologist to a jury as part of the trial.
 This form of expert testimony has been called social framework testimony, defined by Cronin as "expert testimony that presents conclusions based on social science research to assist the court in making a decision."
 The expert testimony would provide the jury with a context for evaluating eyewitness testimonies and the jury is meant to factor that into its decision making process.
 These educational sessions in the courtroom will help make the presentation of eyewitness testimony as rigorous as possible and put as much scrutiny on the social evidence as what is put on physical, scientific evidence.
 Eyewitness testimony is very often wrong, and the scrutiny put on it greatly reduces the number of false convictions.
+Another way eyewitness testimony can be impaired even more by weapon focus is if the person in question is intoxicated.
+A study conducted in 2020 was done to observe what would happen if a person that was witnessing a crime was intoxicated and how it would affect their ability to retrieve crime scene data.
+The study found that if a person was intoxicated, they were more likely to focus on the weapon than people who weren't intoxicated.
+This should be taken into consideration when retrieving information from people in the incident and will help to get better eyewitness testimony.